THE STAMPS OF THE CHANNEL ISLANDS

 Guernsey and Jersey

 The Channel Islands are part of the British Isles and they used British stamps until October 1969.
 However during the German Occupation, locally printed stamps were in use.
-The British Post Office issued Regional stamps for both Guernsey and Jersey in 1958.
-2½d, 3d 4d and 5d values were issued between 1958 and 1969.
+Between 1958 and 1969, the British Post Office issued Regional stamps for both Guernsey and Jersey, with 2½d, 3d, 4d and 5d values issued.
 There were changes from watermarked to unwatermarked paper.
 Phosphor and non-phosphor variants exist for the 3d and 4d values.
 The 4d value exists in three different colours – blue, brown and red.

 Both Guernsey and Jersey gained Postal Independence on 1 October 1969.
 Definitives, commemoratives, booklets and postage due stamps were then issued for both Islands.
 Jersey issued its first miniature sheet in June 1975 and its first Year Book in 1986.